 Collection is the first and most critical stage in any recycling process.
 The way in which a household or business segregates recyclable materials from non-recyclable materials or heavily contaminated packaging can impact on both the quality of the other material in the bins and the health and safety of MRF staff.
-This is due to odours, pests and other potential hazards such as sharps from non-recyclable waste.
+This is due to odours, pests and other potential hazards such as sharps from nonrecyclable waste.

-From a household point of view, in Ireland the materials that can currently be recycled are listed on a national recycling list.
+From a household point of view, in Ireland

-This list is designed to apply from Malin Head to Mizen Head and can be found at www.mywaste.ie.
+the materials that can currently be recycled are listed on a national recycling list and can be found at www.mywaste.ie.